FREQUENTLY ASKED QUESTIONS ABOUT THE UNIFORM MEDIATION ACT

 The UMA specifically provides that a party may have a support person—an attorney, a family member, etc.—present and participating at the mediation.
 A waiver of this attendance may be withdrawn at any time, so a participant can change his or her mind about having someone else present during a mediation.

 Does a mediator have any obligations under the UMA?

 Yes.
 A mediator must look into and reveal any potential conflicts of interest that might affect his or her impartiality, and, if asked, must disclose his or her qualifications as a mediator.

 Where can I learn more about the UMA?

 The Internet has many resources on the UMA in Ohio.
 You can read the full text of the UMA at http://codes.ohio.gov/orc/2710.
-The Ohio Commission on Dispute Resolution and Conflict Management has material on the UMA at http://disputeresolution.ohio.gov/cc/confidentialitystatute.htm.
-The Ohio Supreme Court has information on the UMA at http://www.sconet.state.oh.us/dispute_resolution/resources/uma/default.asp.
+The Ohio Supreme Court has a Dispute Resolution Section, which can be accessed HERE.
+The Ohio Supreme Court also has a Commission on Dispute Resolution, which can be accessed HERE.